-This course covers linear equations and inequalities, polynomials, factoring, exponents, equations, quadratic equations, perimeters, and areas of simple geometric shapes.
-Emphasis on problem solving skills (2 Credit Hours).
+This course covers linear equations and inequalities, polynomials, factoring, exponents, radicals, fractional expressions and equations, quadratic equations, perimeters, areas of simple geometric shapes, and logarithms.
+Emphasis on problem solving skills (3 Credit Hours).

 Prerequisites: Appropriate placement score or a grade of C or better in Math 100 or Math 022.
-Check with your adviser to make sure you meet the reauirements.
+Check with your adviser to make sure you meet the requirements.